smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

     return y;
 }
 {% endhighlight %}
-<figcaption>The source code from <a href="http://en.wikipedia.org/wiki/Fast_inverse_square_root">wikipedia</a> (edited to be family friendly and line up more)</figcaption>
+<figcaption>The source code from <a href="http://en.wikipedia.org/wiki/Fast_inverse_square_root">Wikipedia</a> (edited to be family friendly and line up more)</figcaption>
 </figure>

 It computes the inverse square root using a Newton-Raphson approximation.
 Crazy bit magic is used to perform the computation as an integer instead of floating point for pure speed.
 The resulting code was ~4 times faster using the hardware of the day (i.e. before dedicated SSE instructions).
 This speed boost would be critical for the high performance needed by the game engines it was used in.
-This codes has [interesting][history-1] [history][history-2] tracing the potential authors, how it was implemented and has been widely talked about.
+This code has [interesting][history-1] [history][history-2] tracing the potential authors, how it was implemented and has been widely talked about.